fzipp/catmullrom/README.md

 # catmullrom

-Package catmullrom provides an implementation of the centripetal Catmull-Rom spline.
-It calculates points of a 2D spline curve given a series of control points.
+Package catmullrom implements the centripetal Catmull-Rom spline and calculates points of a 2D spline curve given a series of control points.

 Add it to a module as a dependency via: